readium/swift-toolkit/docs/Guides/EPUB Fonts.md

 Readium allows users to customize the font family used to render a reflowable EPUB, by changing the [EPUB navigator preferences](Navigator%20Preferences.md).

+> [!NOTE]
-:warning: You cannot change the default font family of a fixed-layout EPUB (with zoomable pages), as it is similar to a PDF or a comic book.
+> You cannot change the default font family of a fixed-layout EPUB (with zoomable pages), as it is similar to a PDF or a comic book.

 ## Available font families